dstroud/dreamsequence_dev/README.md

 - Duration: Note duration relative to 1 measure.
 Values ending in T are tuplets.
 The first option, "Step" will always adjust note length to match step length.

 - Swing: Amount of swing timing applied to upbeats.
-50% is has no swing and 99% is the maximum amount of swing.
+50% is has no swing and 99% is the maximum.

 - Accent: Bipolar modulation of note dynamics on upbeats.